littlejoe wrote:Whoops! angus said it while I was hunting and pecking.............ah well-great minds work alike...

 Big Muddy rancher wrote:I would like to try Cicer Milk Vetch, from what I understand once established it will take over from grass rather then fade away.
 Might not work as well in our dry climate.
 It also matures later then Alfalfa.

-Users browsing this forum: 4Diamond and 5 guests
+Users browsing this forum: George and 20 guests